-- Create color harmonies based on geometric connections of the color wheel.
+- Produce color harmonies based on geometric connections of the color wheel.

-- Use color value and saturation to create moods relevant to specific products or design needs.
+- Employ color value and saturation to create moods relevant to specific products or design needs.

 - Create "mood boards" or color studies that illustrate specific types of color combinations.